Love, Cecil: Documentary Portrait Of A Queer Icon

 While we may assume that queer identity is a contemporary phenomenon, the 20th century saw its fair share of queer trailblazers who shaped the century in art, design, and culture.
 One of the most successful and indelible queer creators was Cecil Beaton, the British photographer and designer whose life's work consisted of numerous portraits of English royalty, gods and goddesses of the silver screen, 30 books on beauty and aesthetics including his extensive diaries, countless articles and images for publications such as Vogue, and scenic and costume design for stage and screen.
 The self-taught artist and polymath was a trans-continental phenomenon for over 50 years and even if you don't know it, you will have seen his innovative portraiture capturing other queer icons such as Greta Garbo, Katharine Hepburn and Marlene Dietrich, and enjoyed the lush spectacles he created for classic Hollywood films such as My Fair Lady and Gigi.

-A new documentary, Love, Cecil, recently screened at the Telluride Film Festival and at DOC NYC, the largest documentary film festival in the United States, which is where I saw it.
+A new documentary, Love, Cecil, screened at the Telluride Film Festival and at DOC NYC, the largest documentary film festival in the United States, which is where I saw it.
 But now it's due to open in New York City on June 29, and I highly recommend it to anyone interested in queer history.
 Directed by Lisa Immordino Vreeland whose previous work includes documentaries on fashion legend Diana Vreeland (her grandmother-in-law) and art collector and socialite Peggy Guggenheim, Love, Cecil is a reminder of the vital contribution made to culture by gays and lesbians.

 Narrated by out actor Rupert Everett, Love, Cecil is a treat for lovers of the visual arts.
 It's also a testament to how a singular, marginal identity pursued to its limit can transport an LGBT sensibility into mass culture.
 In spite of—or perhaps because of his homosexuality and eccentricities—Beaton elevated photography, which was still a relatively new form beyond photojournalism and conventional portraiture, combining a taste for the avant-garde with his almost feminine appreciation of beauty.